psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > Dydd da i chwi heddyw,
 > Welwch chwi 'n dda ga' i dipyn bach o fwyd cenedl y meirw ?—Amen.
 >
 > " *Cenedl* y meirw " they said; whatever that may mean.
-May it not be a corruption of " Dy' gwyl y Meirw ?"
+May it not be a corruption of " Dy' gwyl y Meirw?"

 The quotation from *The Leisure Hour* is actually just a fragment from a longer article in the edition of November 11th 1876, [Vol 25 Iss 1298](https://archive.org/details/sim_leisure-hour-an-illustrated-magazine-for-home-reading_1876-11-11_25_1298/page/730/mode/2up?q=soul+cake), p730, of which the following is also an extract: